-Established in 1967, the John F. Kennedy Centre is a government subsidised special school under the Hong Kong Red Cross .
+Established in 1967, the John F. Kennedy Centre is a government subsidised special school under the Hong Kong Red Cross.
 With 18 classes, it is the only special school in Hong Kong that provides education from junior primary to matriculation level.
-It provides education, rehabilitation and boa rding services for students with disabilities, ranging from six to twenty years of age.
-Public Consultation on the Code of Practice on Employment under the Race Discrimination Ordinance Public Consultation on the Code of Practice on Employment under the Race Discrimination Ordinance The Code of Practice on Employment (the Code) under the Race Discrimination Ordinance (RDO) has been published for public consultation.
+It provides education, rehabilitation and boa rding services for students with disabilities, ranging from six to twenty years of age. - Subscription Form (PDF) - Content Page - Top Public Consultation on the Code of Practice on Employment under the Race Discrimination Ordinance Public Consultation on the Code of Practice on Employment under the Race Discrimination Ordinance The Code of Practice on Employment (the Code) under the Race Discrimination Ordinance (RDO) has been published for public consultation.
 The public consultation period will last for eight weeks from 13 October to 8 December 2008.
 The majority of complaints received by the Equal Opportunities Commission (EOC) under the other anti-discrimination legislation currently in force were employment related.
 The Code aims to explain how the RDO protects people from racial discrimination in employmentrelated matters.
 The EOC believes that fair employment opportunity available to ethnic minorities is essential to their integration into the wider society.
 The Race Discrimination Ordinance, enacted in July 2008, makes it unlawful for anyone to discriminate against person on the ground of his or her 'race' in the areas of employment, education, the provision of goods and services and the disposal and management of premises.
 This is the fourth anti-discrimination ordinances in Hong Kong.
 The EOC will take up the additional responsibility in administering the new law.

 Copies of the Code are available at the Public Enquiry Service Centres of the Home Affairs Department, the EOC office, and on the EOC website.

-Preventing Sex Discrimination in Pay
+Join with Us to Build an Inclusive Society

+You are welcome to provide your views in writing to the Equal Opportunities Commission by 8 December 2008

+Public Consultation Meetings on Code of Practice on Employment under the Race Discrimination Ordinance

+- Subscription Form (PDF)

+- Content Page

+- Top

 Preventing Sex Discrimination in Pay